cselab/old_korali/doc/mkdocs/docs/installation.md

-### 2. GSL library
+### 2. GSL Library

-The GNU Scientific Library (GSL) is a numerical library for C and C++ programmers.
+The [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) is a numerical library for C and C++ programmers.

-- Download the latest version of GSL.
-In a terminal write
+- Download and unpack the latest version of GSL (outside of korali).
+Execute following commands in your terminal:
 ```sh
 	wget http://mirror.easyname.at/gnu/gsl/gsl-latest.tar.gz
 	tar -xvzf gsl-latest.tar.gz
 ```

-- Configure.
+- Configure GSL.
 Set the install folder to be `/$HOME/usr`.
 If you want to install in the default diretcory, `/usr/local`, delete the  `--prefix=/$HOME/usr`.
 ```sh
 	./configure   --prefix=/$HOME/usr
 ```

-- Compile and install
+- Compile and install GSL.
 ```sh
 	make -j2
 	make install
 ```
 This step will take some time.
-If you have more available cores, change the 2 in the -j2 to a bigger number.
+If your machine has more than two cores, set the 2 in the -j2 to that number number.

+#### GSL Installation Hints

+- Read the INSTALL notes of GSL.
+- Update the path variable of your terminal with the location of the binaries (gsl-config, gsl-histogram and gsl-randist).
+- Set the LD_LIBRARY_PATH variable of your terminal to the newly installed lib folder.

-### 3. Sampling and Optimization Algorithms
+### 3. Korali Installation

 Enter the `build` directory:
 ```sh
 	cd build
 ```

 Before compiling, the following need to be checked: